-Despite a long winter and short spring, the 2016 real estate market is on track to exceed 2015 sales in every season.
-Last year, buyers and sellers benefitted from ongoing low interest rates and motivated buyers who were anxious to get started with their home search and purchase.
-This remains true in 2016 as interest rates remain low and buyer demand remains high.
+Now firmly in the Fall season, the 2016 real estate market is on track to exceed 2015 sales in every season.
+Last year, buyers and sellers benefitted from ongoing low interest rates and motivated buyers who were anxious to take advantage of these rates and moved deliberately forward with their home search and purchase.
+This has remained true in 2016 as interest rates remain low and buyer demand remains high.
 I work with both sellers and buyers and, in several recent instances, my buyer clients faced competitors making winning offers the day after a property came to market.
 My sellers called early in the year to talk about getting their home ready for sale and those who priced right and took advantage of low inventory achieved successful sales in short times and at good market prices.
 However, as with any large metropolitan area, there are variations across jurisdictions, among price points, within neighborhoods and, course, the circumstances of individual sales.
 This remains true year after year and 2016 has not been different.

-As the pundits make their market predictions for the national and local real estate market, many of their predictions are based on assumptions about interest rates.
-So far, stock market fluctuations, slow recovery of some U.S. economic sectors and global issues have had and continue to have a significant effect on the Fed's intervention on interest rates.
+As the pundits make their market predictions for the national and local real estate markets, many of their predictions are based on assumptions about interest rates.
+So far, stock market fluctuations, slow recovery of some U.S. economic sectors and global issues have had and continue to have a significant effect on the Fed's intervention on interest rates and recent Fed deliberations make it unlikely that we will have any significant rise in interest rates through 2016.

-Who would have thought that something that happened in Great Britain would affect the U.S. real estate and yet that is exactly what Great Britain's exit from the European Union has done.
+Who would have thought that something that happened in Great Britain would affect the U.S. real estate and yet that is exactly what Great Britain's exit from the European Union did.
 U.S. interest rates are at incredibly low rates and the benefit for American buyers has been significant.

-As we are now at the beginning of the last quarter of 2016, what should a buyer or a seller planning to buy or sell this year do?
+As we are now in the last quarter of 2016, what should a buyer or a seller planning to buy or sell this year do?
+Develop a realistic action plan and move forward deliberately!
 It pays to do research to plan a strategy for buying at the best price or selling at the highest price.
 These days most of us comparison shop online to see who sells our desired item or service at a price we are willing to pay.
 The same approach is a must do when buying or selling a home!

 If you are planning to sell, it's important to know what your neighbor's home really sold for, not just what they told you or you heard through the grapevine.
-Maybe that didn't include a large seller subsidy which made the deal.
+Maybe they didn't include a large seller subsidy which made the deal.
 It's also important to realistically assess how your home compares to that sold home to develop a realistic price for the sale of your home.
+It is very common for owners to emotionally love their home but that love is in part based on how they lived in the home and how it suited their particular needs and wants.
+As a seller, it is imperative to view our homes through the eyes of any 10 anonymous, prospective buyers who will walk through the home and put aside our emotional connection to those purple walls and 20-year old tile kitchen counter.
+Buyers remain fixed on their needs and wants and even a relatively good price will not always overcome dated, highly personalized and offbeat choices in paint, flooring, lighting and fixtures.

 While you can get raw data online, interpreting that data should be left to a professional agent who can advise you on a strategy to get your home's best price in the shortest amount of time.
 Wasting time with an overpriced home sitting for months never benefits a seller!